Epeus' epigone

 Tim is correct that DRM destroys value, but he is mistaken in his implication that it can just be Customer value that is destroyed.
 The 0th law of economics is that a trade only happens when both parties see themselves as gaining from it.
 If the Customers see less value, they pay less for the product, and its value is thereby reduced.
 This kind of short-sightedness is foolish enough with conventional goods, but is especially stupid with digital media, when you have no measurable marginal cost of goods and can carry over Customers' excitement into other goods.

-Posted by Kevin Marks at 02:29 0 comments Links to this post
+Posted by Kevin Marks at 02:29 No comments:

 Tuesday, 19 October 2004